Laarryy/clippyv2/README.md

  Who can use it?

- - This command can only be used in the staff channel and the patreons channel, as a fun added bonus!
+ - This command can only be used in the staff, helpful channels and the patreons channel, as a fun added bonus!
  ___
  ___
  ___